Main Dishes

 CAULIFLOWER, QUINOA and CHICKPEA SAVOURY

-Quinoa is a regular part of my diet.
+Read more: CAULIFLOWER, QUINOA and CHICKPEA SAVOURYQuinoa is a regular part of my diet.
 I often eat it cooked up for breakfast topped with fruit, seeds and coconut cream however it is very versatile and can be used as the basis of many salads and savoury dishes.
 Technically it is a seed but it is generally treated as a grain.
-It has become very popular in recent years and with good reason.
-It is high in protein (containing all 8 of the essential amino acids) as well as vitamins and minerals such as calcium, phosphorus and iron.
-The other huge benefit is that it is gluten-free.
+It has…

 ZUCCHINI AND KALE PIE

-I have adapted this recipe from the one found in Kaye Sehm’s “Back to Eden” cookbook.
+Read more: ZUCCHINI AND KALE PIEI have adapted this recipe from the one found in Kaye Sehm’s “Back to Eden” cookbook.
 I replaced 1 cup of zucchini in the original recipe with 1 cup of kale.
-Kale has deservedly earned the title of superfood containing such nutrients as beta-carotene, calcium, folate, iron, magnesium, potassium, vitamin A, C and K in larger quantities than many other vegetables As a result, I try to add Kale into as many recipes as possible.
+Kale has deservedly earned the title of superfood containing such nutrients as beta-carotene, calcium, folate, iron, magnesium, potassium, vitamin A, C and K in larger quantities than many…

 BEETROOT AND SPINACH PIE